fairscape/fairscape-cli/docs/getting-started.md

   --file-format "py" \
   --url "https://github.com/idekerlab/MuSIC/blob/master/calibrate_pairwise_distance.py" \
   --source-filepath "./tests/data/calibrate_pairwise_distance.py" \
-  --destination-filepath "/home/user/test_rocrate" \
+  --destination-filepath "/path/to/test_rocrate" \
   --date-modified "2021-06-20" \
   --used-by-computation "ARK:compute_standard_proximities.1/f9aa5f3f-665a-4ab9-8879-8d0d52f05265" \
   --associated-publication "Qin, Y. et al. A multi-scale map of cell structure fusing protein images and interactions.
 Nature 600, 536–542 2021" \
   --additional-documentation "https://idekerlab.ucsd.edu/music/" \
-  "/home/user/test_rocrate"
+  "/path/to/test_rocrate"
 ```

+---

-### Register metadata to RO-Crate
+### Register object metadata
 The sub-command `register` is used to add metadata of the components of an RO-Crate to `ro-crate-metadata.json`.
-Registration can be performed on instances of four components: `computation`, `dataset`, `dataset-container`, and `software`.
+Registration can be performed on instances of: `computation`, `dataset`, and `software`.

 The sub-commands `add dataset` and `add software` described above issue implicit calls to methods that register metadata about the dataset and software, respectively.